© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Gwern-y-Domen Castle Mound is a scheduled monument protected by Cadw under reference GM218.
 View the official record →

-Gwern-y-Domen Castle Mound is a motte-and-bailey earthwork located in Wales and scheduled as an ancient monument under Cadw's protection.
+Gwern-y-Domen Castle Mound is a motte situated in Wales, recorded in the Cadw Scheduled Ancient Monuments register as SAM GM218.
 It is designated a Scheduled Ancient Monument by Cadw under reference GM218.

 Gwern-y-Domen Castle Mound dates from the medieval period, and is classified as a motte.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Gwern-y-Domen Castle Mound is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is GM218.